 For this report, the area was inspected and the highest and best use analyzed considering the factors of physically possible, legally permissible, financially feasible, and maximally productive.
-The cost, sales comparison, and income capitalization approaches are applicable for appraisal purposes.
-In this case, the cost approach is utilized to determine the value of site improvements in the proposed acquisition area, and the sales comparison approach is utilized to determine the land value.
+The cost, sales comparison, and income capitalization approaches are not applicable for appraisal purposes and are not included in the valuation of the subject.
+The market was researched for all pertinent land sale data and improved sales and rentals relating to the valuation.
+These data are analyzed and adjusted using commonly accepted appraisal techniques.
+The subject land is valued by market comparison of similar tracts of land using the sales comparison approach.
 The resulting value indications are reconciled to one final opinion of value of the whole property.

 In accordance with USPAP Standards rule 1-2(e), only the affected land and site improvements are addressed and valued in this report.
-The analysis of the building improvements and operating income of the property are in no way affected by the proposed acquisition, as the new right-of-way line lies approximately 150 feet from the subject building improvements, but no closer than the distance from the building to the existing right-of-way line along Belt Line Road.
+The analysis of the building improvements and operating income of the property are in no way affected by the proposed acquisition, as the new right-of-way line lies approximately 30 feet from the subject building improvements, but no closer than the distance from the building to the existing right-of-way line along Belt Line Road.